slarmoo/.github/profile/simon/simonReact/simonReact.md

 ## Reorganize the code

-Because we are hosting both the Simon React application and the Simon service web service in the same project we need to put them each in separate directories.
+Because we are hosting both the Simon React application and the Simon service web service in the same project, we need to put them each in separate directories.
 We want the service code in a `service` directory and the React code in the `src` directory.
 To accomplish this, first delete the `node_modules` directory from the `simon` directory.
 Then move the service code (`package.json`, `package-lock.json`, `index.js`, `database.js`, `peerProxy.js`, and `dbConfig.json`) into a subdirectory named `service`.
 Then run `npm install` in the `service` directory in order to get the NPM packages for the service.

 Once you move the service to the `service` directory, you can test that the service is still working by running `node index.js` from a console window in the `service` directory, or by pressing `F5` in VS Code.
-Try it out and make sure you can hit the service endpoints using Curl.
+Try it out and make sure you can hit the service endpoints using `curl`.

 ```sh
 ➜  curl 'localhost:3000/api/user/joe'